Crisco849/Messenger/Messenger-App/README.md

   <ul>
     <li> Server file is <strong><em>'app.js'</em></strong> located in /Messenger/Messenger-App/ folder. </li>
     <li> Server is constantly running on a Google Cloud virtual machine. </li>
-    <li> It is possible to run this server locally, but it would require that you install npm & nodejs packages and change code to monitor socket connections on local address. </li>
+    <li> It is possible to run this server locally, but it would require that you install npm & nodejs packages and change code to monitor/accept socket connections on local address. </li>
     <li> All major server activity is displayed in the chatroom log. </li>
+    <li> Port number configuration is automated by connecting to the website. </li>
   </ul>
   </br>